ems-project/ems-project.github.io/elasticms-admin/environment-variables.md

 Define the [default timeout](https://github.com/ems-project/EMSSubmissionBundle/blob/master/src/Resources/doc/index.md#default-timeout) for the submission bundle.
 Set to `10` by default.

+### EMSCO_CUSTOM_USER_OPTIONS_FORM
+If sets and refers to a Form entity, the corresponding form will be included in the User profile form (/user/edit/1).
+It's usefully in order to add extra parameters or attributes to a specific instance of elasticms.
+I.e. adding users working hours.

 ## Deprecated variables

 ## Since version 1.14.3